Carlos2902/Skill2Go/skill2go/README.md

 ## Key Features
 1. User Profiles: Users can create and manage personal profiles, showcasing their expertise, skills, and experiences.
 Profiles help users build credibility and connect with others who are interested in their offerings.

 2.Skill Listings: Users can list the skills they are offering along with detailed descriptions.
-Each skill can also have media such as images or videos attached (to be implemented3)to give others a better understanding of what is being shared.
+Each skill can also have media such as images or videos attached (to be implemented)to give others a better understanding of what is being shared.

 3.Admin Dashboard: Admins have access to a dedicated dashboard to manage and oversee user activities, skill offerings, and platform content.
 This feature allows for easier moderation and content control.